 Ensuring your company’s data is protected is a daunting task, and requires time, money and resources to stay up on the latest cybersecurity practices.
 Whether you’re just getting started in the security process, or ready to ramp up your existing strategy, below we cover the necessary pieces to keep your company secure.

 Starting with the cyber perimeter of your network is a great place to begin the process of securing your company.
 A few simple steps can make a big difference.
 Consider implementing:

-- A firewall.
 A properly configured firewall will take you from being an easy target to having a well-protected attack surface.
 A firewall should be installed by a certified network engineer.
 You will also want ongoing technical support and an advanced security subscription to keep your firewall up to date against developing threats.

 Ramp up Your Security

 When you have the basics covered, it’s time to look at more advanced practices to help protect your company’s sensitive data.
 Consider implementing:

 Annual Vulnerability Assessment

 This assessment provides critical information about possible vulnerabilities.
 A simple vulnerability test can identify any areas to improve before implementing a penetration test.